 Following the deaths of George Floyd and Breonna Taylor at the hands of police, the fatal shooting of jogger Ahmaud Arbery, and the racial profiling of Christian Cooper, there was an urgent need for the Bronco family to come together and share in that collective grief.

-The Office of Inclusive Excellence and Diversity has since compiled an excellent list of resources.
 Throughout this guide, we've shared many of these resources in order to better support diversity, equity, and inclusion work on campus.